-It goes without sayin that a cohesive customer journey is absolutely critical for success.
+It goes without saying that a cohesive customer journey is absolutely critical for success.
 These marketers understand how a customer or user journey map can streamline processes and provide customers with a consistent experience with a brand.
 Ideally, a customer journey map transforms the online customer journey into a visually accessible method for digital marketers to use to their advantage.

 To streamline your customer experience and be consistently available to consumers throughout their online experience, read on to uncover how you can create a best-in-class customer journey map for your own brand.

 A customer journey map is a “visual representation of every experience your customers have with you.”
 Throughout their experience with your brand, a customer will most likely engage or be reminded of your brand on multiple platforms, in varying ways.
 A customer journey map helps your brand deliver a streamlined narrative of a customer’s experience throughout the online sales funnel.

 Although it may seem that the journey from first interaction through to a sale is quite simple, it is anything but.
 A customer is bombarded with countless advertisements, newsletters, and competitive content on a daily basis.
 This makes their journey with your brand complicated, and a well-rounded customer journey map is your solution to making that experience easier.

 Customers can interact with your brand in countless ways in the modern digital landscape.
 Some examples include:

 By creating a clear visualization of every possible way a customer can interact and contact your brand, a customer journey map can help you keep customers engaged while you increase conversions and revenue.